danharriscoastal/danharriscoastal.github.io/teaching.md

 Dan teaches a number of courses at The Unviersity of Queensland and frequently delivers guest lectures in marine and geography courses.
 Dan is also the geographical sciences coordinator for UQ.

-Below are a couple of the courses Dan contributes to the most as of 2019.
+Below are some of the courses Dan contributes to the most as of 2019.

 Coastal Processes and Management (ENVM3200/7200)